-In fact, men should give themselves plenty of room to not have dramatic emotions.
-Thinking and talking can be very helpful, Patty says.
+In fact, men should give themselves plenty of room to not show dramatic emotions.
+Thinking and talking can be very helpful,” Patty says.

 If you can, be open to listening to anything your husband shares in the same way as you would your listening partner.
 It can also help to shine a little ‘secret' special time on him to raise his sense of safety.
 Spend five or ten minutes observing him and appreciating him as he talks or tinkers on something.
 Even if he says nothing, he'll feel this warm attention.

-“We need to be very accepting of whatever torturous path it takes to build a sense of safety to counter all of the negative judgment on them that they have suffered in their lives around having feelings,” Patty explains.
+“We need to be accept whatever path it takes to build a sense of safety.
+Listening can counter all of the negative judgment they have suffered in their lives around having feelings,” Patty explains.

-So, if you want to give a Valentine's this year, bring your ears, attention and your warm understanding.
+So, if you want to give a Valentine's gift this year, bring your attention and your warm understanding.